 Licenses And Dues

 We all know that being a real estate professional means paying monthly, quarterly, and annual fees.
-Be sure to keep a reasonable log of these as they are a tax write off.
+Keep a reasonable log of these as they are a tax write-off.

 - MLS Dues

 - Desk Fees

 - Royalty/Franchise Fees

 - Chamber of Commerce

 Keep track of the more minor services and fee items.
 These more modest monthly recurring fees add up by the end of the year.
 If they are charges that facilitate your real estate business, chances are they are deductible expenses.

 - Ongoing App Subscriptions